isarmstrong/jitterbug/lint-backlog.md

+# Canonical Lint Backlog (Merged duplicate entries)

+// The following entries have been consolidated from multiple lint backlog files.
+// Original entries below:

 ## Summary of Recent Improvements

 - Updated ambient module declarations in `src/types/jitterbug-modules.d.ts` to provide proper type and value exports (using classes for LogTransport and ConsoleTransport, exporting LogLevels, Environment, Runtime, and ValidationResult with the required properties).